Blog: Swiss nine carat gold

 Nine and 12 Carat Gold

-Nine, 12 and 15 carat gold were made legal standards in Britain 1854.
-These lower standards of gold quickly became very popular because items made from them could legally be called “gold” but they were cheaper than the only previous legal standards of 22 and 18 carats, 9 carat gold in particular was much cheaper.
+In 1854, Britain made 9, 12, and 15 carat gold legal standards alongside the existing 22 and 18 carat standards.
+These lower standards quickly became popular because items made from them could legally be called "gold" while being significantly cheaper than the higher carat alternatives.
+Nine carat gold was particularly appealing due to its lower cost.

-Note that it is only legal to call items gold that are made from one of the legal standards.
-It is illegal to refer to gold plated, rolled gold or gold filled items as simply gold although it is frequently done by amateur sellers who don't know that the full description must be used,; caveat emptor.
+It's important to note that only items made from legal standards can legally be called "gold."
+It is illegal to refer to gold plated, rolled gold, or gold filled items simply as "gold," although this is frequently done by amateur sellers who don't realize the full description must be used.

-Nine carat gold contains 9 / 24 = 0.375 or 37.5% gold by weight, the rest is varying amounts of silver, copper and other elements to give different colours.
-The standards of 12 and 15 carat gold were replaced in 1932 by a 14 carat standard.
+Nine carat gold contains 9/24 = 0.375 or 37.5% gold by weight, with the remainder consisting of varying amounts of silver, copper, and other elements to achieve different colours.
+The British legal standards of 12 and 15 carat gold were replaced in 1932 by a 14 carat standard.

 Mark in nine carat gold Swiss watch case